-My interests are varied, including long-term evolutionary trends, current issues in biodiversity conservation and as a related topic invasive species.
-Generally I’m interested in how organisms invade new habitats and to what extent species distributions are caused by anthropogenic sources.
-For my dissertations and within an evolutionary framework, I study how marine and anadromous stickleback are readily able to invade and remain in freshwater streams and lakes as well as subsequent rapid evolution within those newly invaded habitats.
-On an ecological scale, I study how key life historical and morphological traits are shaped by the environment (plasticity).
-Outside of academia, my work centers on eradiation/control of invasive species- primarily in aquatic habitats.
+My interests are varied and include ecology, issues in biodiversity conservation (particularly marine), and as related topics habitat degradation, invasive species, and climate change.
+Generally I’m interested in how organisms invade new habitats, adapt to changing environments, and how species distributions are impacted via anthropogenic causes.
+For my dissertation I studied how marine and anadromous threespine stickleback are readily able to invade and remain in freshwater streams and lakes and subsequently the rapid evolution within those newly invaded habitats.
+I also studied how key life historical and morphological traits are shaped by the environment (plasticity).

-I also am interested in the transfer of scientific knowledge (technologies) to solving ecological problems (i.e., applied ecology) outside of the academic arena; though rooted strongly in scientific ecological principles.
+I am interested in the transfer of scientific knowledge to solving ecological problems outside of the academic arena.
 Endemic species are particularly interesting from a conservation perspective.
-As an undergraduate I worked with Dr. John Baker on an EIS exploring possible impacts of hydropower generation on population sizes and distributions of endemic Hawai’ian gobies and native freshwater shrimp.
+As an undergraduate I worked on an EIS exploring the impact of hydropower generation on population sizes and distributions of endemic Hawai’ian gobies and native freshwater shrimp on the Big Island of Hawai’i.
+Since then my interests in ‘hands on’ conservation work has only increased.
 More recently, I have focused on local issues with an emphasis on invasive, non-native freshwater plants in Adirondack Mountain lakes (and their impact on native species).
 Future work will include invasive marine organisms and possible control/eradication techniques in geographically wide-scale invasions.
-Coral reefs and intertidal communities are among the most biologically diverse habitats in marine environments.
-However, warming trends and globalized economies (transport of goods) has lead to a proliferation of species introductions and subsequent invasions and often the displacement or extirpation of native species.
-While many conclude little to nothing can be done in such situations, we have scarcely even begun to explore the ecological interactions of the invaders in their new habitats and possible solutions to these problems (e.g., Lionfish introduction to Western Atlantic waters).
+Coral reefs and intertidal communities are two of the most biologically diverse ecosystems in marine environments.
+However, warming trends and globalized economies (transport of goods) has led to a proliferation of species introductions and subsequent invasions.
+Far too often the displacement or extirpation of native species quickly follows.
+While many conclude little to nothing can be done in such situations, we have scarcely even begun to explore the ecological interactions of the invaders in their new habitats and possible solutions to these problems.

 Heins, D.C., J.A.
 Baker, R.W.
 King, K. Lahti.
 (1995).
 Evaluation of ovum fixation and storage in three-spined stickleback.
 Journal of Fish Biology.
 47, 923-925.